Amortization Table Definition

 How to Use the Amortization Table?

-This table is used to calculate certain factors such as EMI amount and the total interest cost that will be involved in forgiven loan amount at the given rate of interest for a fixed tenure.
-The table will give exact details of the same and the borrower can ascertain the effect of the same on his financials.
+This table is used to calculate certain factors such as the EMI amount and the total interest cost involved in forgiven loan amount at the given rate of interest for a fixed tenure.
+The table will provide exact details of the same, and the borrower can ascertain the effect of the same on his financials.
 The same is also helpful in keeping track of the upcoming loan repayments.

-The amortization table and payment schedule may sound similar terms however, they are different from each other.
+The amortization table and payment schedule may sound similar terms; however, they differ.

-The main difference is that the amortization table contains the breakup of the principal and interest portion, along with the total of the same.
-However, a payment schedule will only reflect the total payment and does not contain the breakup of principal and interest amounts.
+The main difference is that the amortization table contains the breakup of the principal and interest portion, along with the same.
+However, a payment schedule will only reflect the total payment and not include the division of principal and interest amounts.
 Thus, while the amortization table is a detailed table of loan repayment, the payment schedule is as good as a calendar showing the due dates for the repayment of the loan at periodic intervals.

 This has been a guide to Amortization Table and its definition.
-Here we discuss characteristics, working and use of amortization table along with an example and its differences from payment schedule.
+Here we discuss characteristics, working, and use of amortization table and an example and its differences from payment schedule.
 You can learn more about financing from the following articles –